Yizo Yizo

-Yizo Yizo was a South African television drama series which aired from 1999 to 2004 on SABC 1.
+Yizo Yizo is a South African television teen drama series which aired from 27 January 1999 to 1 July 2004 on SABC 1.

 Synopsis

 The series was set in a fictional school, Supatsela High, in a township of Johannesburg.

 In the first series, the school's dictatorial principal, Mr. Mthembu, is forced to leave after beating a pupil.
 His successor, Ken Mokoena, is weak and corrupt and allows the school to be taken over by gangs, until he is replaced by Grace Letsatsi, who works with the school community to rebuild the school and expel the criminal elements.